 Shop by Room ➜ Living Room ➜ Area Rugs

-Totally organic cotton and wool area rugs, and non-toxic options, too.
+Organic rugs, wool rugs, and other non toxic area rugs.
 Click the rating symbols below each rug for more information about its material health.
 Scroll down to see the rugs I have in my home, plus how to find a healthy-ish rug on the “big” websites.

 Rugs I Have

 I thought it was a good idea to put this mostly-white wool rug under the dining table.
 It wasn’t!
 It’s hard to keep clean!
 But I don’t care, it’s just so pretty.
-This is 100% wool, made without a backing, and I confirmed they didn't use any of the "big 5" in it.
+This is 100% wool, made without a backing.

 More Healthy Design for You

-Are there any healthy rugs on Etsy, Wayfair, or Rugs.com?
+Are there any organic rugs or healthy rugs on Etsy, Wayfair, or Rugs.com?

 First, choose one made with natural fibers and no backing.
 Backings are commonly made with PVC or synthetic rubber, softened with phthalates, and the glued to the back of the rug with adhesives that may contain formaldehyde or other high VOC glues.
 Delightful!